The History of Tom Jones, a Foundling: Style

 The highly visible narrator is a central feature of Tom Jones.
 Each book begins with a prefatory chapter directly addressing the reader, and the narrator provides a continuous commentary on characters and events.
+Lady Bellaston, for instance, is widely believed to have been inspired by the real life character of Etheldreda Townshend.
 According to Wayne C. Booth, the reader's relationship with the narrator is something like a subplot.
 The reader becomes more attached to the narrator over the course of the book, culminating in a heartfelt farewell.

 Fielding presents a panorama of contemporary British life, drawing characters from many different classes and occupations.
 But Ian Watt argues in The Rise of the Novel that Fielding did not aim at the "realism of presentation" of lifelike detail and psychology practised by authors such as Richardson.
-Watt claims that Fielding was more focused on the "realism of assessment", the way in which the novel engages a broad range of topics with intelligence and "a wise assessment of life".
+Watt claims that Fielding was more focused on the "realism of assessment," the way in which the novel engages a broad range of topics with intelligence and "a wise assessment of life."

 Themes

 The main theme of the novel is the contrast between Tom Jones's good nature, flawed but eventually corrected by his love for virtuous Sophia Western, and his half-brother Blifil's hypocrisy.
 Secondary themes include several other examples of virtue (especially that of Squire Allworthy), hypocrisy (especially that of Thwackum) and villainy (for example, that of Mrs Western and Ensign Northerton), sometimes tempered by repentance (for instance Square and Mrs Waters née Jones).

 Both introductory chapters to each book and interspersed commentary introduce a long line of further themes.
-For instance, introductory chapters dwell extensively on bad writers and critics, quite unrelated to the plot but apologetic to the author and the novel itself; and authorial commentary on several characters shows strong opposition to Methodism, calling it fanatical and heretical, and implying an association between Methodism and hypocrites such as the younger Blifil.
+For instance, introductory chapters dwell extensively on bad writers and critics, quite unrelated to the plot but apologetic to the author and the novel itself; and authorial commentary on several characters shows strong opposition to Methodism, calling it fanatical and heretical, and falsely implying an association between Methodism and hypocrites such as the younger Blifil.

 The novel takes place against the backdrop of the Jacobite rising of 1745.
 Characters take different sides over the rebellion, which was an attempt to restore Roman Catholicism as the established religion of England and to undo the Glorious Revolution.
 At one point Sophia Western is even mistaken for Jenny Cameron, the supposed lover of Bonnie Prince Charlie.
 Good-natured characters are often moderately loyalist and Anglican, or even supporters of the House of Hanover, while ill-natured characters (Mrs Western) or mistaken ones (Partridge) can be Jacobites, or (like Squire Western) anti-Hanoverian.